 - Pro Tip: Whenever you have leftover bread — whether its rolls, wheat bread, sourdough — run them through a food processor to make breadcrumbs and freeze them in a zip top freezer bag until you need them.
 I make plain breadcrumbs, but sometimes I blitz it with parmesan cheese or fresh herbs — any way you do it, the breadcrumbs freeze beautifully.

 Use your clean hands to combine the ingredients, so that they’re evenly distributed.

 This next step for my meatloaf with mushroom gravy is optional, but if you have the ingredients, it’s tasty and impressive… I line a loaf pan with thinly sliced prosciutto and add a few fresh sage leaves before filling the pan with the meatloaf mixture.
-Prosciutto bumps up the flavor even more and provides a beautiful wrapping for the savory meatloaf.
+Prosciutto bumps up the flavor even more, keeps the veal and pork meatloaf moist and provides a beautiful wrapping for the savory meatloaf.